Lääkinnälliset laitteet migreenin hoidossa

 Medical devices in the treatment of migraine

-Migraine medication – simple or complicated?
+Migraine medication – simple or complex?

-Medication-induced headache and limits of use
+Medication overuse headache and usage limits

 Why medical devices?